JetBrains/teamcity-documentation/topics/creating-and-editing-projects.md

 <td>

-Provide username if access to repository requires authentication
+Provide a username if access to the repository requires authentication.

 </td></tr><tr>